A two-part online course on Wednesday and Friday, April 22 and 24, 2026, 2-3:15 p.m. EDT.

 • Cross-referencing and triangulation methods to fact-check sources

-• Understanding best practices related to AI in news development
+• Understanding verification best practices related to AI in news development

 • Vetting third party sourced materials